-In 2005 Dana Neacsu worked on introducing librarian-taught legal research to 1L & LLM CLS students, using her own book, Introduction to US Law and Legal Research (2005), with the LLM students.
+In 2005 Dana Neacsu worked on introducing librarian-taught legal research to 1L & LLM CLS students, using her own book, Introduction to US Law and Legal Research (2005), directed at LLM students with no prior exposure to US law.
 Ten years later she introduced Columbia Law students to interdisciplinary legal research bringing together a most extraordinary team of CU research librarians from across the campus.

 Started in Spring 2015, this workshop continues along the same subjects.
-This semester-long Interdisciplinary Legal Research Workshop like the Fall Weekly Tips in Case Law Research, aims to reach law students as they experience the need for research help, and offer it.
+One major change is that what used to be a semester-long Interdisciplinary Legal Research Workshop, fashioned along the lines of her Fall Weekly Tips in Case Law Research, it is now limited to a 7-week workshop.

 Amanda Bielskas is the Head of Collection of Collection Development for Science & Engineering Libraries at Columbia University and has been at Columbia since 2007.
 She earned her M.L.S. at Long Island University, has a B.A. in Environmental Geology from SUNY Plattsburgh, and has a Masters degree in Anthropology from Hunter College.
 She has recently co-authored a book with Kathleen Dreyer entitled: IM and SMS Reference Services for Librarians.

 Eric Glass Digital Social Science Center Lehman Library; Eric is the Geographic Information Systems (GIS), geography, cartography expert.
 He can help you identify, find and describe spatial data resources for your research and projects, as well as provide assistance with GIS software.

 Ian Beilin, Ph.D. is Research Collections and Services Librarian.
 He holds a PhD in modern European history from Columbia University, an MSIS from the University at Albany, and a BA in German and History from the University of Michigan.